Jessy113/3D-Dataset-Collection-2025/README.md

 It provides an alphabetically organized collection of various published 3D datasets, along with comparable dataset characteristics to support researchers in selecting suitable datasets for application-specific machine learning tasks.

+⚠️ **Note:** This repository does *not* host any 3D datasets.
+> It only includes references to external sources where the original datasets can be accessed.

 The repository is divided into three main folders:

 - **[Dataset-Collection](./Dataset-Collection)**: